Nermin-00/Nermin-00/README.md

-- 👋 Hi, I’m @Nermin-00
+- 👋 Hi, I’m Nermin
 - 👀 I’m interested in web development & backend technologies.
-- 🌱 I’m currently learning vanilla javascript and working on a Google map API dog project
+- 🌱 I’m currently working on back-end technologies(Nodejs & Express)
+- 📖 To further my knowledge, I keep myself occupied with various books about networking and back-end.
 - 💞️ I’m looking to collaborate on any project that I can get my hands on!
 - 📫 How to reach me: email: nermin.vilic420@hotmail.com